-A retirement plan and an annuity is closely similar so I would the terms interchangeably.
+A retirement plan and an annuity are similar so I would use the terms interchangeably.

-There are many variations that can constitute to a retirement plan/annuity which are created by insurance companies (I'll go through the various options in awhile), but here’s what they’re commonly known for...
+There are many variations that can constitute to a retirement plan but here’s what they’re commonly known for:

-You allocate either a lump sum or a monthly/yearly fixed amount for a period of time, usually till your chosen retirement age.
-At the retirement age, you can receive a regular income stream monthly or yearly, for a specified period of time – 10, 20, 30 years, etc. The income paid out usually comes with some form of guarantee.
-The payouts can last 10, 20 years, or for life, depending on the plan you chose.
+You allocate either a lump sum or a monthly/yearly fixed amount for a period of time or till your chosen retirement age.
+At the retirement age, you can receive a regular income stream monthly or yearly, for a specified period of time – 10, 20, 30 years, etc. The income paid out usually comes with guarantees and non-guarantees.

 How Do Annuities Work?

 The premiums that you contribute are pooled together with other policy holders’ monies.
-The insurance company takes this pool of money and reinvest it in the hopes of gaining better returns.
-The funds can be invested in various instruments but majority of the holdings usually falls into bonds - which can be a safer class of investment product.
+The insurance company takes this pool of money and reinvest it to achieve higher returns.
+The funds are invested in various instruments but the majority of the holdings usually go into bonds.

-In return, most plans are usually capital guaranteed upon maturity, and offer guaranteed income as well as additional bonuses.
+In return, most plans are usually capital guaranteed upon maturity, and offer guaranteed income as well as bonuses.

-Thus, you’re essentially transferring the risk of volatility to the insurance company AND still able to enjoy upsides.
+Thus, you’re essentially transferring the risk of volatility to the insurance company and can still enjoy the upsides.

 The Different Types of Annuities

-Here are some commonly known annuities in Singapore:
+Here are some common types of annuities in Singapore:

 Deferred annuities are the opposite of their Immediate counterpart.
 There is a deferred period or accumulation phase before payouts start.
-The accumulation period can be 10, 20, 30 years, etc. People who still have time from their retirement age would usually go for this as they're able to grow their money more with a deferred annuity.
+The accumulation period can be 10, 20, 30 years, etc. People who are still far from their retirement usually go for this as the regular amount to save is manageable.

-A lifetime annuity pays out income for the till the end of life.
+A lifetime annuity pays out income till the end of life.

-It's the most common form of annuity in Singapore.
+This is the most common form of private annuity in Singapore.

 Pretty straightforward.
-The policy is funded by a single payout upfront.
+The policy is funded by a single lump sum upfront.

 It’s funded by a series of payments, usually on a monthly or yearly basis from the time of purchase to the intended retirement age.

-It seems that there are a lot of different types of annuities but usually they are part of a combination.
+It seems that there are many types of annuities but usually they are part of a combination.

-The most common one in Singapore is an annuity that has a combination of Deferred, Fixed Period of Payouts, and having a Flexible premium.
+The most common one in Singapore is an annuity that offers deferred payouts for a fixed period of time, and is funded by regular premiums.

-But of course, it all depends on your needs and how you would want to design payouts for yourself and your beneficiaries.
+But of course, it all depends on your needs and how you would want to design payouts for yourself.

 With so many variations of retirement plans available, there is definitely one that will meet you demands and specific needs.

 Even if you’ve started to receive your regular income during retirement years, most plans offer the option of surrendering, so you can just cash out the lump sum.
 This is important because things may change in the future and such flexibility ensures that there’s a way out.
 But beware of the implication of surrendering early too – the surrender value might be lower than your principal.